agnostism/sayori/readme.md

   <br>
 </div>

-# lamb: function composition as fast as possible
+# lamb: Lambda calculus and pure function composition

-Lamb is a simple library for creating [pure](https://en.wikipedia.org/wiki/Pure_function), composable functions .
+Lamb is a simple library for creating [pure](https://en.wikipedia.org/wiki/Pure_function), composable functions.
 It implements the two primary operations in [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus), namely abstraction and application.

 Lamb exports a decorator called `lamb` which implements the abstraction operation.
 Any two `lamb`-decorated functions can be composed using the `|` operator.